Political storms threaten Europe's offshore wind goals

 One approach is the formation of cost-sharing consortiums to undertake projects.
 All but one winner of Britain's latest tender for offshore wind concessions were made up of competing firms joining forces to spread the risks.

-Linking up with neighbouring offshore parks, meanwhile, can help beat the financial and logistical challenge of getting a grid connection to the shore.
+Linking up with neighboring offshore parks, meanwhile, can help beat the financial and logistical challenge of getting a grid connection to the shore.

 NUCLEAR PHASE-OUT